lsst-dm/dm_dev_guide/README.md

 3. Make and commit your edits.
 Content is written in reStructuredText.
 Our [reStructuredText Style Guide](https://developer.lsst.io/restructuredtext/style.html) covers the syntax you'll need.

 4. Push your development branch to GitHub and make a pull request.
 The pull request page will help you track the publishing and testing status of your branch.
-You can also track your branch's status directly on [Travis CI](https://travis-ci.com/lsst-dm/dm_dev_guide).

-5. If your build on [Travis](https://travis-ci.org/lsst-dm/dm_dev_guide) is successful, your branch is be published with LSST the Docs. **Find your branch listed at https://developer.lsst.io/v.**
+5. If your build on [GitHub Actions](https://github.com/lsst-dm/dm_dev_guide/actions?query=workflow%3A%22CI%22) is successful, your branch will be published with LSST the Docs. **Find your branch listed at https://developer.lsst.io/v.**

 6. Once you're done, press the green button on your pull request to merge to `master`.
 Your changes are automatically published to the main URL: https://developer.lsst.io.
 Don't worry about messing things up, GitHub branch protections will ensure that your edits build successfully, and that your branch is up-to-date with `master`.